LaboratoryB/camfive/README.md

-We have this laser cutter inbound for delivery on 2024-09-15:
+We have this laser cutter; received delivery on 2024-09-15:

 - https://www.facebook.com/marketplace/item/1240469810339401